-Ankle-brachial index.
+Ankle-brachial index (ABI).
 This test can tell if you have atherosclerosis in the arteries in your legs and feet.

-Your doctor may compare the blood pressure in your ankle with the blood pressure in your arm.
-This is known as the ankle-brachial index.
-An abnormal difference may indicate peripheral vascular disease, which is usually caused by atherosclerosis.
+During an ABI test, your doctor compares the blood pressure in your ankle with the blood pressure in your arm.
+An abnormal difference may be a sign of peripheral vascular disease, which is usually caused by atherosclerosis.

 Cardiac catheterization and angiogram.
 This test can show if your coronary arteries are narrowed or blocked.

-A liquid dye is injected into the arteries of your heart through a long, thin tube (catheter) that's fed through an artery, usually in your leg, to the arteries in your heart.
+During this procedure, a doctor inserts a thin, flexible tube (catheter) into a blood vessel and to your heart.
+Dye flows through the catheter.
 As the dye fills your arteries, the arteries become visible on X-ray, revealing areas of blockage.

-Lifestyle changes, such as eating a healthy diet and exercising, are often the most appropriate treatment for atherosclerosis.
-Sometimes, medication or surgical procedures may be recommended as well.
+Lifestyle changes, such as eating a healthy diet and exercising, are the first treatment for atherosclerosis — and may be all that you need to treat your atherosclerosis.
+But sometimes, medication or surgical procedures may be needed.

-Various drugs can slow — or even reverse — the effects of atherosclerosis.
-Here are some common choices:
+Many different drugs are available to slow — or even reverse — the effects of atherosclerosis.
+Here are some medications used to treat atherosclerosis:

-Cholesterol medications.
-Aggressively lowering your low-density lipoprotein (LDL) cholesterol, the "bad" cholesterol, can slow, stop or even reverse the buildup of fatty deposits in your arteries.
-Boosting your high-density lipoprotein (HDL) cholesterol, the "good" cholesterol, may help, too.
+Statins and other cholesterol medications.
+Aggressively lowering your low-density lipoprotein (LDL) cholesterol — the bad cholesterol — can slow, stop or even reverse the buildup of fatty deposits in your arteries.

-- Anti-platelet medications.
-Your doctor may prescribe anti-platelet medications, such as aspirin, to reduce the likelihood that platelets will clump in narrowed arteries, form a blood clot and cause further blockage.
+- Blood thinners.
+Your doctor may prescribe blood-thinning medications, such as aspirin, to reduce your risk that platelets will clump in narrowed arteries, form a blood clot and cause further blockage.

 - Other medications.
-Your doctor may suggest certain medications to control specific risk factors for atherosclerosis, such as diabetes.
-Sometimes specific medications to treat symptoms of atherosclerosis, such as leg pain during exercise, are prescribed.
+Your doctor may prescribe other medications to control health conditions that raise your risk of atherosclerosis, such as diabetes.
+And, specific medications to treat symptoms of atherosclerosis, such as leg pain during exercise, may be prescribed.

 Sometimes more aggressive treatment is needed to treat atherosclerosis.
-If you have severe symptoms or a blockage that threatens muscle or skin tissue survival, you may be a candidate for one of the following surgical procedures:
+If you have severe symptoms or a blockage, your doctor may recommend one of the following surgical procedures:

 - Endarterectomy.
-In some cases, fatty deposits must be surgically removed from the walls of a narrowed artery.
+Sometimes, plaque buildup must be surgically removed from the walls of a narrowed artery.
 When the procedure is done on arteries in the neck (the carotid arteries), it's called a carotid endarterectomy.

 - Fibrinolytic therapy.
 If you have an artery that's blocked by a blood clot, your doctor may use a clot-dissolving drug to break it apart.